aurora-opensource/xviz/docs/protocol-schema/session-protocol.md

 **update_type** - valid values:

-- `complete_state` - the provided streams contain a complete view of the world.
+- `COMPLETE_STATE` - the provided streams contain a complete view of the world.
 Any stream not included in is considered empty.
-- `incremental` - the provided streams replace replace the contents of existing streams
+- `INCREMENTAL` - the provided streams replace replace the contents of existing streams

 The differences between these update models are more subtle, so this table below clarifies.
 It shows what to do in either the `complete_state` or `incremental` state when you receive and update based